-Book Review & Giveaway: Eyewitness Sketch by Danielle Grandinetti
+Book Review: Eyewitness Sketch by Danielle Grandinetti

 I really need to start reading book descriptions because sometimes I just don’t get things.
 Here’s the deal: I looked at this cover—great author, check; great cover, check; historical romance, check.
 But I kept reading the title wrong, and I just didn’t get it.
 Ohhh, but how I get it now.
 So much so that I just clicked purchase on the prequel, Undercover Wish.
 I didn’t read that description either.
 Not necessary—I know everything I need to know.
 But first, let’s talk all about Eyewitness Sketch.